Fun things to do in Bath with kids

 Prior Park was built in the 18th century by local entrepreneur Ralph Allen – an integral figure in the development of the British postal system.
 From his humble start in life, Allen rose to be one of the wealthiest men in Britain and with his riches he bought this estate, with spectacular views of Bath and a magical landscape garden created by Lancelot ‘Capability’ Brown and poet Alexander Pope.

-As with many National Trust places, there’s acres of space for kids to run free.
+It makes a great day out in Bath with kids as there’s acres of space for youngsters to run free.
 Winding paths and hidden features wait to be discovered, with a stunning Palladian Bridge – one of only four of its kind in the world – stealing the show.
 During school holidays there are often themed trails around the park.

 Prior Park connects to the Bath Skyline walk (although younger kids might not manage both).